 The manufacturing sector is considered one of the best prospects in the industry sector for Lesotho.
 The major industries in the manufacturing sector include textiles, clothing, footwear, food, and beverages.
-The sector is dominated by the textiles and apparel industries.
+The sector, however, is dominated by the textiles and apparel industries.
 According to the Ministry of Labor Inspectorate and Better Work Lesotho, Lesotho’s formal manufacturing sector is free from child labor.
 Some employers violate national and international basic worker rights, and mainly the right for workers to join unions.
-There are also reports of the presence of gender-based violence and other types of abuse and harassment in many textile factories throughout the country.
+There are also reports of gender-based violence (GBV) and other types of abuse and harassment in many textile factories throughout the country.
+The labor unions, brands, human rights organizations, and factory owners have signed the “Lesotho Agreement” as a commitment to combat GBV and other forms of harassment and discrimination from textile factories.
+The GOKL has provided training and investigated cases of GBV in the sector.
+Human rights organizations have provided toll free lines for textile workers to report cases of GBV.
+Solidarity Center in collaboration with Workers Watch have also provided trainings, which have resulted in dismissals and disciplinary hearings and ultimately a reduction in GBV incidents.

 Manufacturing Sub-Sector Best Prospects